Duck Shooting

 Animal Exploitation

-A worse fate than outright death, these figures do not take into account the wounding rate of hunted birds.
-Shotguns, which are used to hunt ducks, operate by projecting a ‘cloud’ of pellets spread over a larger area.
-A natural consequence of this is that in addition to shooting at the target animal, there may be some inevitable ‘collateral damage’ to surrounding birds.
+Significantly, none of these figures take into account the wounding rate of hunted birds.
+Shotguns, which are used to hunt ducks, operate by projecting a 'cloud' of pellets spread over a larger area.
+A natural consequence of this is that in addition to shooting at the target animal, there may be some inevitable 'collateral damage' to surrounding birds.
 Alternatively, if the shot is taken improperly, it may not be fatal to even the target animal.
-While the number of birds which are injured but not killed is very hard to accurately calculate, estimates place this number at 25% of birds shot, or 1 in 4.9 This is compounded by the fact that there is no compulsory accuracy test prior to being awarded a game licence.
+While the number of birds which are injured but not killed is very hard to accurately calculate, GMA have recognised that 6%-40% of ducks shot by hunters are wounded but not killed.
+A study done in Victoria, found that 14% to 33% of birds were wounded but not retrieved by hunters.
+This is compounded by the fact that there is no compulsory accuracy test prior to being awarded a game licence.

 Contrary to what the public widely assumes, there are no government accommodations in place for dealing with injured wildlife as a result of the season they endorse.
 Many more birds would suffer unduly if it were not for the effort of volunteer rescuers and veterinary triage teams attending the wetlands.
 This is a completely self-funded, voluntary effort with no financial input nor support from authorities.
 Sadly, rescue efforts are frequently hampered by the thick reeds in which injured birds attempt to hide from humans, only to go through more protracted suffering.